-If within 30 days of purchase, a licensed veterinarian determines that your dog has a congenital or hereditary defect which adversely affects the animal’s health or that your dog died from a congenital or hereditary defect, you have the following options:
+If within 10 days of purchase, a licensed veterinarian diagnosed in writing that your dog has a congenital or hereditary defect that is life threatening or that your dog died from a congenital or hereditary defect, you have the following option.

 What is not covered?